 OAA has a standard template for course information that must be completed or revised by course directors prior to the start of each course.
-All course information forms and course syllabi are posted on the OAA Blackboard and LCMS+ sites prior to the official start of the course/clerkship.
-If any changes are made to the course/clerkship syllabus, a revised form needs to be submitted to OAA to update the website.
+All course information and course syllabi are posted on the learning management system, LEO, prior to the official start of the course/clerkship.
+If any changes are made to the course/clerkship syllabus, a revised form needs to be submitted to OAA.